Pyxxil/EcogyPlugins/README.md

 This is an AutoCAD plugin that will fillet all Polylines in a drawing.

+## Issues

+The current implementation on the branch is an attempt to modify some code found on the internet that manually creates the FIlLET's using ARC's.
+This fails in two ways:
+ - Either it errors out while trying to convert the PolyLine2D to a normal PolyLine,
+ - Runs fine, however none of the PolyLine's are modified

+I have also tried to use the `doc.Editor.Command("_.FILLET", "r", 1, "p", polyline.ObjectID);` command, however, while this runs without any errors, the lines are left unmodified and I'm left at the command prompt wanting me to select the polyline to FILLET.

+Modifying the line to `doc.Editor.Command("_.FILLET", "r", 1, "p", polyline);`, throws an error about an invalid object.

 ### Usage

 Simply run the `FilletAll` command, supply the radius, and all of the polylines in your drawing will now be filleted.